-How Anna Kournikova and Enrique Iglesias' Love Tricked Everyone
+Inside Enrique Iglesias and Anna Kournikova's Super-Private Romance - E!
+Online

 You can run, you can hide, but ultimately there's no escaping Enrique Iglesias and Anna Kournikova's love.

+Though apparently some of his more amorous fans forget about it when they get close to the "Hero" singer while he's performing, even if the mother of his three children is right...there.

+"I love embracing and kissing and just hugging my fans.
+I like getting close up," the 49-year-old said during a May 8 appearance on Hits 1 Miami with Mack & Jen.
+And Kournikova, 42, has told him, "'I always get this look from some of the girls and some of the ladies.
+Are you okay with it?'
+It's like, 'Yeah, I'm totally cool.
+He's on stage.'"

-The Grammy-winning singer and the tennis champ first met in late 2001, when Kournikova took the role playing Iglesias' love interest in his "Escape" music video, a TRL hit for the new millennium—and, while there were some things to sort out before they could be together forever...
+The Grammy winner and the champion tennis player met in late 2001, when Kournikova played Iglesias' love interest in the steamy music video for his hit "Escape."
+And while there were some things to sort out before they could be together forever...

-It was game, set, love match.
+It was game, set, perfect match.

+"When we met—although she came from the sports world—in a way, we kind of got each other," Iglesias told People in October.
+"She knew what my world was like.
+I kind of knew what her world was like.
+So that understanding helped a lot."

+And at some point, they agreed that theirs would be a world unto themselves.

-"She's beautiful, talented, great tennis player," Iglesias said appreciatively but nonchalantly about his co-star in a Making of the Video feature. "...It doesn't take a good actor to kiss Anna and try to make it believable."
+"She's beautiful, talented, great tennis player," he said appreciatively of his "Escape" costar in a 2001 Making the Video feature, adding, "It doesn't take a good actor to kiss Anna and try to make it believable."

-After spending the better part of two decades as one of the most private of high-profile couples, having successfully surrounded themselves with tight-lipped people who obviously have better things to do than leak details about the couple to inquiring minds, they confirmed last week via Instagram—their version of shouting news from the rooftop—that their third child together was born on Jan.
-30. They're also parents of 2-year-old twins Nicholas and Lucy.
+And so began their tradition of playing coy—though when they started having babies, it was a sign that their super-private life together was going well.

+"It's incredible to watch her be such a great mother," Iglesias told The Sun in October 2018, when twins Nicholas and Lucy were 10 months old.
+"It's incredible to watch a mom do what she does, when a mother's instinct kicks in."

 Though she did share a teaser for Iglesias' "Subeme la radio" video in February 2017, Kournikova's Instagram page pre-babies mainly revealed that she was deeply committed to working out and in a serious relationship with her beloved dogs.
 Same for Iglesias, whose pre-fatherhood account was devoted to touring, music, fans—and the dogs.

-He basically gave a preview of what would be his Instagram account one day when he told The Guardian all the way back in 2010 that he was the happiest "at home with my dogs, or on the boat going waterskiing on a beautiful day in Miami.
-And having a hit song that connects with people."

 He and Anna respectively wished their canine son Jack a happy birthday on Oct.
-9, 2017, about two months before their human babies were born without the couple having let on that they were expecting.
-To this day, they remain as low-key about their enduring partnership as ever—and the dogs still factor prominently in their public photo albums.
+9, 2017, two months before their twin humans were born on Dec.
+16 without the couple having let on that they were expecting (though, as they later revealed, they were snapping pictures along the way).

+To this day, they remain as low-key about their partnership as ever—dogs still factor prominently—but they will shout each other out on special occasions.

+On his birthday in 2022, Kournikova posted a rare photo of all five of them, calling Iglesias an "amazing dad" and writing "we super love you!!!"

 But about the things that needed sorting out before they settled down...

-When Anna and Enrique first met, she was barely 21 and had been linked to two much-older Russian hockey players, Pavel Bure and Sergei Federov, off and on since she was about 16.
+When Kournikova and Iglesias first met, she was barely 21 and had been linked to two much-older Russian hockey players, Pavel Bure and Sergei Federov, off and on since she was about 16.

-She and Federov, who won three Stanley Cups with the Detroit Red Wings, are said to have first met in Moscow when she was 15.
+She and Federov were said to have first met in Moscow when she was 15.
 Kournikova moved to Florida for tennis and, as she improved as a player and her model looks made her an instant endorsement darling and lad-mag pinup, Federov was regularly in the picture.

 Though she denied a July 2001 rumor that they secretly got married in Russia (ring watch is timeless, people), Federov claimed to The Hockey News in 2003 that they had been married, "albeit briefly, and we are now divorced" (as well as no longer in touch).
-She was also rumored to have been engaged to Bure—who knew Federov from the Russian national team (dating back to when it was still the Soviet national team)—as late as 2000.
+She was also rumored to have been engaged to Bure—who knew Federov from the Russian national team—as late as 2000.
 She and Bure both denied being engaged.

 What a web.

 "While I don't typically comment on my personal life, let me confirm once again that I am not married," Kournikova stated on her website.
-Her father similarly told reporters he knew nothing about an alleged wedding.

 According to the Telegraph in 2003, she later responded to a request for comment with, "Why don't you go and find out?
 I really don't want to talk about it."

 Federov said yet again in 2005, talking to ESPN.com, that he and Kournikova were briefly married—and that their relationship was, for one thing, misunderstood, and that it had its highs and lows.

 "The best thing was that we were both Russian.
 There was no romance for a long time.
-She was just a kid when we met the first time," Federov, who's 11 years older than Kournikova, said.
+She was just a kid when we met the first time," said Federov, who's 11 years older than Kournikova.
 "Our families got along.
 We had a lot in common, we lived similar lives, we understood each other.
 So our friendship developed 'cause we were in the same position professionally and socially."

-The progression to romance came as a surprise to him, he recalled.
+According to Federov, the progression to romance came as a surprise to him.

 "We spent quite a few days together," the athlete told ESPN.
 "Anna expressed that kind of interest, I was kind of surprised because I was a little bit older and wilder than her and I was going in a different direction.
 But I looked at the situation and said she was a great person, so why not?
 So, then we started dating.
 It was tough because her schedule had her based all over the world and I played games in so many different cities."
-Their marriage, Federov continued, was the "same as the normal life we led before.
-We were both glued to our schedules.
-It was just a normal thing couples do when they reach a certain stage of their relationship."

-His buddies never let him forget it.
-When Federov was inducted into the Hockey Hall of Fame in 2015, his former coach Scotty Bowman reminisced about letting the player leave the team to go work on his relationship, Yahoo!
-Sports reported.

-"They were pretty serious.
-He wanted a couple of days, and we were going to Los Angeles," Bowman recalled.
-"I said, 'Why don't you go there first and then rejoin the team.
-He could miss a practice."

-"I had trouble off-ice.
-With my love life and stuff," Fedorov said.
-"One moment I really cherish is when he let me off the team for three days."
-He said he "played even harder" for his coach after that show of support.

-So no wonder Kournikova and Iglesias, the son of an internationally renowned entertainer who's familiar with how nutty the tabloids can get, do not splash their romance all over social media.
-And, true to form, the most solid hint yet that they did go out and get married at some point is the fact that Anna is "Anna Kournikova Iglesias" on Instagram.
+So after that drama so early in her career, it's no wonder Kournikova and Iglesias—the son of an internationally renowned entertainer who's familiar with tabloid tales—do not splash their romance all over social media or court more attention than they would naturally receive as a celebrity couple.

 "I think it comes with the territory," Iglesias told E!
 News in March 2014.
 "I understand why people ask, 'Are you married?
 Do you have a girlfriend?
 Do you have kids?
 Do you have kids that we don't know about?'"